How to place the search form code in an article on Wordpress

 Once the search form is created and configured, copy its code and paste it into the article.

-Why is the text "form beginning", "form end" added on the screenshot?
+Why is the text "form beginning" and "form end" added on the screenshot?
 Once the form is placed, it is not displayed in the Visual Editor and Preview.
 It's only visible on the page after it's been published.

 Therefore, if you switch back to the Visual Editor and continue writing the article, you may delete or damage the search form code.
 The text that separates the beginning and end of the code from the rest of the content is removed before the article is published.
 You can do it in the "Text" mode so that you don't damage the search form code.